Teddy2019/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

-We should think about the apps as we build it. i.e Think react elements as smaller pieces of UI, and build out those small pieces of UI (we call components.) this 5 steps are basic and we should to think:
+We should think about the apps as we build it. i.e Think react elements as smaller pieces of UI, and build out those small pieces of UI (we call components.) these 5 steps are basic and we should to think:
      Step 1: Break The UI Into A Component Hierarchy Step 2: Build A Static Version in React
-     Step 3:Identify The Minimal (but complete) Representation Of UI State Step 4: Identify Where Your State Should Live Step 5: Add Inverse Data Flow
+     Step 3: Identify The Minimal (but complete) Representation Of UI State Step 4: Identify Where Your State Should Live Step 5: Add Inverse Data Flow